ekote/Build-Your-First-End-to-End-Lakehouse-Solution/extra/extra.md

 # Exercise 2 - Extra Tasks

-## Task 2.6 Transform the data using Spark SQL and PySpark APIs
-Your task is to factory the code produced by your colleague.

 ## Task 2.7 Schedule notebook
 Your task is to schedule notebook to run every hour.

 Save, schedule and run the notebook as a job

 ## Task 2.8 Workspace-level settings

 ## Task 2.9 Compute Settings